Guichaguri/cross-caller/README.md

 ### Rhino

-Rhino supports three types of stack trace formats, only the V8 one is supported by this library.
+Rhino supports three types of stack trace formats: Rhino's own format, V8 and Mozilla formats.
+This library supports both the V8 and the Mozilla formats.

-You'll have to enable the V8 format by setting the system property `rhino.stack.style` to `V8`, or call `RhinoException.setStackStyle(StackStyle.V8)` programmatically.
+You'll need to change to either format by setting the system property `rhino.stack.style` to `V8` or `MOZILLA`, or call `RhinoException.setStackStyle(StackStyle.V8)` programmatically.

 ### LibJS